niravsahayata/camunda-platform-docs/versioned_docs/version-8.1/components/zeebe/technical-concepts/clustering.md

 Zeebe implements the [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to know which brokers are currently part of the cluster.

 The cluster is bootstrapped using a set of well-known bootstrap brokers, to which the others can connect.
-To achieve this, each broker must have at least one bootstrap broker as its initial contact point in their configuration:
+To achieve this, each cluster must have at least one bootstrap broker as its initial contact point in their configuration:

 ```yaml
 ---